InfiniteEnd/CryptoWhitelistBuilder/README.md

   <h2>Installation</h2>
   <h3>Prerequisites</h3>
   <p>Ensure you have Python 3 installed on your system.
 This script also requires 'requests' However the script will check if its installed automatically and should install it for you if its missing.
-All other Prerequisites are part of Python 3 so thats all you should need to use this script.</p>
+All other libraries are part of Python 3 so thats all you should need to use this script.</p>

   <h3>Steps</h3>
   <ol>